Dead Head Fred is a horror-themed 3rd-person action/adventure game for the PSP by Vicious Cycle Software in 2007.

 - Darker and Edgier: The original Fred Neuman was a cute robot named Geo.
 He then turned into a super-deformed, pint-sized and extremely angry detective with a jar for a head.
 His final incarnation is the angry, trash-talking, excessively violent corpse we see today.

-- Darkness Equals Death: Tunnels in Freak Farms, where the only way to progress is to set yourself on fire, or you'll be killed by an invisible monster in the dark.
+- Darkness = Death: Tunnels in Freak Farms, where the only way to progress is to set yourself on fire, or you'll be killed by an invisible monster in the dark.

 - Dead to Begin With: Fred.
-It's a major plot-point.
+It's a major plot-point, since the plot revolves around Fred trying to remember what happened the night he died.

 - Eaten Alive: Overlaps with The Swarm.
 A special attack of the Scarecrow head is shooting crows at the target.
 An upgrade effectively triples their number, and a further one causes them to continue eating their victim.
 They can be also set on fire, increasing damage even more.